Lollipop

 A lollipop is a type of sugar candy usually consisting of hard candy mounted on a stick and intended for sucking or licking.
-Different informal terms are used in different places, including lolly, sucker, sticky-pop, etc. Lollipops are available in many flavors and shapes.
+Different informal terms are used in different places, including lolly and sucker.
+Lollipops are available in many flavors and shapes.

 Types

-Lollipops are available in a number of colors and flavors, particularly fruit flavors.
-With numerous companies producing lollipops, they now come in dozens of flavors and many different shapes.
-Lollipops can range from very small candies bought in bulk and given away as a courtesy at banks, barbershops, and other locations, to very large treats made from candy canes twisted into a spiral shape.
+Lollipops are available in several colors and flavors, particularly fruit flavors.
+Numerous companies produce lollipops in dozens of flavors and many different shapes.
+They can range from very small candies bought in bulk and given away as a courtesy at banks, barbershops, and other locations to very large treats made from candy canes twisted into a spiral shape.

 Most lollipops are eaten at room temperature, but "ice lollipops", "ice lollies", or "popsicles" are frozen water-based lollipops.
-Similar confections on a stick made of ice cream, often with a flavored coating, are usually not called by this name.

 Some lollipops contain fillings, such as bubble gum or soft candy.
 Some novelty lollipops have more unusual items, such as mealworm larvae, embedded in the candy.
 Other novelty lollipops have non-edible centers, such as a flashing light embedded within the candy; there is also a trend, principally in North America, of lollipops with sticks attached to a motorized device that makes the candy spin around in one's mouth.

 In the Nordic countries, Germany, and the Netherlands, some lollipops are flavored with salmiak.

 Medicinal use

 Lollipops can be used to carry medicines.

 Some lollipops have been marketed for use as diet aids, although their effectiveness is untested, and anecdotal cases of weight loss may be due to the power of suggestion.
 Flavored lollipops containing medicine are intended to give children medicine without fuss.

-Actiq is a powerful analgesic lollipop whose active ingredient is fentanyl.
-Often, patients utilizing large amounts of opioid pain medication take Actiq lozenges on a handle in order to control breakthrough cancer pain.
+Actiq is a potent analgesic lollipop whose active ingredient is fentanyl.
+Often, patients use large amounts of opioid pain medication and take Actiq on a handle in order to control breakthrough cancer pain.